 The Trusted News Initiative is a partnership, founded by the BBC, that includes organisations from around the globe including; AP, AFP, BBC, CBC/Radio-Canada, European Broadcasting Union (EBU), Financial Times, Information Futures Lab, Google/YouTube, The Hindu, The Nation Media Group, Meta, Microsoft, Thomson Reuters, Reuters Institute for the Study of Journalism, Twitter, The Washington Post, Kompas – Indonesia, Dawn – Pakistan, Indian Express, NDTV – India, ABC – Australia, SBS – Australia, NHK – Japan.

-Together, TNI members work together to build audience trust and to find solutions to tackle challenges of disinformation.
-By including media organisations and social media platforms, it is the only forum in the world of its kind designed to take on disinformation in real time
+TNI members work together to build audience trust and to find solutions to tackle challenges of disinformation.
+By including media organisations and social media platforms, it is the only forum in the world of its kind designed to take on disinformation in real time.
+Our most recent conference took place in London and Delhi in March 2023 – you can watch all of the sessions again here.

 What we do